• Skip to primary navigation

 Instant Pot Chicken Risotto is the perfect easy, family-friendly recipe.
 It's quick to make in a pressure cooker, and it's creamy and delicious.
 Even better?
 It's a no-stir risotto recipe!
 It's the perfect way to make easy, cheesy chicken and rice.

-instant pot chicken risotto in a white bowl.
+instant pot chicken risotto in a white bowl. this recipe

 Risotto in an Instant Pot?
 Risotto that you don't have to stand over the stove and babysit and constantly stir?
 YES!
 I'm here to bring this to you today.
 When I found a recipe online for pressure cooker chicken risotto, I knew I had to try it!
 And it was tasty.
 But I felt it needed some tweaks to get to the creaminess level I wanted.
 I think I've finally perfected it.